Kaludii/ChatGPT-Turbo-SMS/README.md

 # ChatGPT-Turbo SMS

 ChatGPT-Turbo SMS is a Flask application that allows users to send SMS text messages to ChatGPT-Turbo using Twilio and receive instant responses.
 This application can be run locally or hosted on services like DigitalOcean to stay active 24/7 using [tmux](https://github.com/tmux/tmux/wiki).
-The application uses [Flask](https://flask.palletsprojects.com/), [Twilio](https://www.twilio.com/), [OpenAI](https://openai.com/), and [ngrok](https://ngrok.com/).
+The application uses [Flask](https://flask.palletsprojects.com/), [Twilio](https://www.twilio.com/), [OpenAI](https://openai.com/), and [ngrok](https://ngrok.com/) python libraries.

 ## Video Demonstration